How to Make DIY Snowflake Ornaments with Stencils

 This post contains affiliate links.
 See my full disclosure.

 For the snowflake ornaments, I started with clear disc ornaments, filled them with “snow” and stenciled the front with pretty snowflake designs using Martha Stewart stencils and paints.
 Read on to see how easy these are to make!

 This was one of my first time using a silkscreen.
 The first time was to make these pretty stenciled Christmas boxes.
 If you are unfamiliar with them, they are like flexible stencils made out of a fabric material.
 They are great for making highly-detailed designs on anything from fabric, to wood, to glass.
 The Martha Stewart silkscreens are slightly adhesive to help them stay in place.
 Definitely give one a try if you never have!

-Supplies for Clear Stenciled Snowflake Ornaments
+Supplies for DIY Snowflake Ornaments

 - Martha Stewart Foam Pouncer Set

 - Polyester fiber fill